Dermatology After Dark

 Cosmeceutical is the term currently used among dermatologists to refer to the area between cosmetics and pharmaceuticals.
 The FDA defines cosmetics as articles intended to be topically applied for cleansing, beautifying, promoting attractiveness without affecting structure or function.
 Whereas pharmaceuticals are defined as compounds designed to be used as medicinal drugs.
 As you can imagine the…

-Yet another use for Botox: Rosacea is an extremely common and frequently frustrating skin condition.
+Post written by: Shawn Gibbs, PA-C Treat Rosacea with Botox: Rosacea is an extremely common and frequently frustrating skin condition.
 For all those that suffer from the redness and flushing that accompanies rosacea, also called erythematotelangiectatic rosacea, a novel and impressively effective therapy are again in the news, Botox.
-In a recent study published in Dermatologic Surgery.
-Intradermal injections of…
+In a recent study published in…

 Taking Care of Your Skin with Topical Retinoids